portlandcodeschool/jsi/_posts/00-01-02-fundamentals.md

 date: 2015-01-05 00:00:01
 ---

 This class will cover some of the fundamentals of JavaScript.
 We will discuss conditionals, objects, arrays and functions.
-We'll also make a lot of mistakes so we can learn to come back from them!
+We'll also make a lot of mistakes so we can learn to recover from them!

 Since we're just starting off, let's take baby steps to build up our programming chops.
-First, we'll learn to speak.
-Then we'll learn to count.
+First, we'll learn about variables.

 ## Variables